Julia-Wagner/PipeTracker/README.md

 My initial idea for this project was to create an application for my husband´s plumbing business.
 He is self-employed and I created his Logo, Designs and Website.
 So I wanted to make a real-world application where I could put this to use.

 After talking to him about possible applications he might need that would be suitable for this project, the idea of an inventory tool - **PipeTracker** - quickly came to life.
+In the following parts of the readme I will refer to my husband as my customer, as the application is built with his real-world needs in mind.

 ### **Target Audience**